mmmohajer/aplus/README.md

    Then run `./init-letsencrypt.sh` <br>

    Now your app is ready to be run on server:
-   To do so, first clear all volumes, images, and containersof docker, useing the following 3 commands:
+   To do so, first clear all volumes, images, and containersof docker, useing the following 3 commands: <br>
    Run `docker container rm -f $(docker container ls -a -q)` <br>
    Run `docker image rm -f $(docker image ls -a -q)` <br>
    Run `docker volume prune` <br>